BabooPan/Demo-SAM/README.md

 # Introduction
 This section walks you through the creating CICD pipeline by AWS CodeStar and development environment using AWS Cloud9.
-This will provide you with a cloud-based integrated development environment (IDE) that will let you write, run, debug, and deploy serverless application using just a web browser.
+This will provide you with a cloud-based integrated development environment (IDE) that will let you write, run, debug, and deploy the serverless application using just a web browser.

 ## Prepare the C9 & CICD environment

->Make sure your are in US East (N. Virginia), which short name is us-east-1.
+>Make sure you are in US East (N. Virginia), which short name is us-east-1.

 ### Create project via AWS CodeStar